Skip to main content

 • Exposed tooth roots

 Once the underlying cause of tooth sensitivity is determined, it can usually be easily treated.
 It may be as simple as using a desensitizing toothpaste, but proper treatment for relief of symptoms can only be determined by your dentist.
-Talk to your dentist if you have any questions about proper oral hygiene or concerns about tooth sensitivity.
+Talk to your Dillon dentist if you have any questions about proper oral hygiene or concerns about tooth sensitivity.
+Book a consultation online today!

 If your teeth bleed when you brush, it may be a sign that you are not brushing and flossing thoroughly.
 It may also be an indication of the presence of gum disease.
 If you are experiencing bleeding gums, you should make an appointment at our Dillon dental office for a professional cleaning with a dental hygienist.